numpy/numpy/doc/source/glossary.rst

    ndarray
        See *array*.

+   object array

+      An array whose dtype is ``object``; that is, it contains references to Python objects.
+Indexing the array dereferences the Python objects, so unlike other ndarrays, an object array has the ability to hold heterogeneous objects.

+   ravel

+      :doc:`numpy.ravel \
+      <reference/generated/numpy.ravel>`
+      and :doc:`numpy.flatten \
+      <reference/generated/numpy.ndarray.flatten>`
+      both flatten an ndarray. ``ravel`` will return a view if possible;
+      ``flatten`` always returns a copy.

+      Flattening collapses a multimdimensional array to a single dimension;
+      details of how this is done (for instance, whether ``a[n+1]`` should be the next row or next column) are parameters.

    record array
        An :term:`ndarray` with :term:`structured data type` which has been subclassed as ``np.recarray`` and whose dtype is of type ``np.record``,